Mughal Empire: Name

-The closest to an official name for the empire was Hindustan, which was documented in the Ain-i-Akbari.
-Mughal administrative records also refer to the empire as "dominion of Hindustan" (Wilāyat-i-Hindustān), "country of Hind" (Bilād-i-Hind), "Sultanate of Al-Hind" (Salṭanat(i) al-Hindīyyah) as observed in the epitaph of Emperor Aurangzeb or endonymous identification from emperor Bahadur Shah Zafar as "Land of Hind" (Hindostān) in Hindustani.
-Contemporary Chinese chronicles referred to the empire as Hindustan (ISO).
-In the west, the term "Mughal" was used for the emperor, and by extension, the empire as a whole.

-The Mughal designation for their dynasty was Gurkani (Gūrkāniyān), a reference to their descent from the Turco-Mongol conqueror Timur who took the title Gūrkān 'son-in-law' after his marriage to a Chinggisid princess.
 The word Mughal (also spelled Mogul or Moghul in English) is the Indo-Persian form of Mongol.
-The Mughal dynasty's early followers were Chagatai Turks and not Mongols.
-The term Mughal was applied to them in India by association with the Mongols and to distinguish them from the Afghan elite which ruled the Delhi Sultanate.
+However, the Mughal dynasty's early followers were Chagatai Turks and not Mongols.
+The term Mughal was applied to them in India by association with the Mongols and to distinguish them from the Afghan elite who ruled the Delhi Sultanate.
+In the West, the terms Grand Mughal and Mughal were used for the emperor and, by extension, the empire as a whole.
 The term remains disputed by Indologists.
 In Marshall Hodgson's view, the dynasty should be called Timurid/Timuri or Indo-Timurid.

+The closest to an official name for the empire was Hindustan, which was documented in the Ain-i-Akbari.
+Mughal administrative records also refer to the empire as "dominion of Hindustan" (Wilāyat-i-Hindustān), "country of Hind" (Bilād-i-Hind), "Sultanate of al-Hind" (Salṭanat(i) al-Hindīyyah), as observed in the epitaph of Emperor Aurangzeb, or endonymous identification from emperor Bahadur Shah Zafar as "Land of Hind" (Hindostān) in Hindustani.
+Contemporary Chinese chronicles referred to the empire as Hindustan (ISO).

+The Mughal designation for their dynasty was Gurkani (Gūrkāniyān), a reference to their descent from the Turco-Mongol conqueror Timur, who took the title Gūrkān 'son-in-law' after his marriage to a Chinggisid princess.